xebia-functional/scala-android/README.md

 If you want to learn *Scala on Android* and you want to share your examples, you can send us a PR with your new feature.

-You should make it of the next way:
+Follow these steps to create your example:

 * Create a new package inside `ui` for your sample
-* The package for a feature contain all UI information (it's not necessary but you should consider it).
+* The package for a feature contains all of the UI information (it's not necessary but you should consider it).
 This information is:
 	* Activities
 	* Fragments
 	* Adapters
-	* Styles: this file replace the XML Resources.
-All styles are in this file
+	* Styles: this file replaces the XML Resources.
+All styles are defined in this file
-	* Layouts: this file replace the XML Resources.
-All layouts are in this file
+	* Layouts: this file replaces the XML Resources.
+All layouts are defined in this file
 * Add your activity to `AndroidManifest.xml`
-* Create a new item in `activities.json` inside `asset` directory.
-The JSON should be like:
+* Create a new node in `activities.json` inside the `asset` directory.
+The JSON should look like this:

 ```
   {